In most cases, if we have higher levels or healthy self-esteem, we tend to like ourselves more. This helps us to maintain good mental health.

 Therapy types to consider for low self-esteem

-Many types of therapy are considered helpful for improving low self-esteem.
+Many types of therapy are considered helpful for improving self-esteem.
 Just a selection of examples include:

-- Cognitive Behavioral Therapy (CBT): CBT involves identifying and challenging the unhelpful thoughts associated with low self-esteem.
+- Cognitive Behavioral Therapy (CBT): CBT involves naming and challenging the unhelpful thoughts that affect self-esteem issues.
 It helps you to examine and change the core beliefs you have about yourself that contribute to low self-esteem.
-It’s all about developing more balanced beliefs about yourself.
+It’s all about developing cognitive techniques for more balanced beliefs about yourself and increasing your self-respect.

-- Mindfulness Practices: Mindfulness helps you to be aware more aware and nonjudgemental of your thoughts, feelings and experiences.
-It can help people to learn self-compassion.
+- Mindfulness Practices: Mindfulness helps you to be aware and nonjudgmental of your thoughts, feelings and experiences.
+It can help people to learn self-compassion through positive self-talk.

 - Acceptance and Commitment Therapy (ACT): ACT involves components of both CBT and mindfulness as well as other strategies to help people take an acceptance approach.
-This does not mean agreeing with the unhelpful thoughts that contribute to low self-esteem!
+This does not mean agreeing with the unhelpful thoughts that contribute to low self-esteem, but embracing positive psychology and accepting that you deserve happiness!

-- Psychodynamic therapy: This therapy explores how the past may influence current patterns of thought, emotion and behavior.
-It can help you to understand the underlying factors fuelling low self-esteem.
+- Psychodynamic therapy: This therapy explores how past life events may influence current patterns of thought, emotion and behavior.
+It can help you to understand the underlying factors that influence self-esteem.

 - Creative arts therapy: Other creative therapies such as art therapy or dance movement therapy can also be helpful, especially for those who struggle to find the right words to express themselves.
 It helps people to develop new and creative ways of coping.